vuex-orm/plugin-graphql/docs/guide/README.md

 - Vuex-ORM actions: Retrieve data from or save data to Vuex (`Vue Component <--> Vuex Store`)
 - Persistence actions: Load data from or persist data to the GraphQL API (`Vuex Store <--> GraphQL Server`)

-The following table lists all actions and what they to:
+The following table lists all actions and what they do:

 CRUD | Vuex Only | Persist to GraphQL API
 --| -- | --